Signing

 Participants, Round 1

-Each selected participant will then generate the nonces (a SigningNonces
+Each selected participant will then generate the nonces (a SigningNonces) and

 let (nonces, commitments) = frost::round1::commit(